-Patients with Barrett's are monitored at set intervals (normally every 2 years), and should go to have a check up if they notice any changes, say with difficulty in swallowing.
+Patients with Barrett's are monitored at set intervals (sometimes every 2 years, but often less often, according to risk factors), and should go to have a check up if they notice any changes, say with difficulty in swallowing.

-Monitoring involves checking for dysplasia, changes in the nature of the cells that might be leading to cancer.
-So Barrett's Oesophagus is not cancer; but it is a condition that is very likely to have been suffered, knowingly or not, by 70% of those diagnosed with oesophageal cancer.
+Surveillance monitoring involves checking for dysplasia, changes in the nature of the cells that might be leading to cancer.
+So Barrett's Oesophagus is not cancer; but for roughly 10% of the cases, adenocarcinoma cancer might develop, and it therefore acts as a precursor condition.

 Identifying those most likely to have Barrett's Oesophagus